shdnx/dangless-malloc/README.md

 ... where `<NUM>` should be replaced by the desired number, of course.

-When there isn't sufficient number of huge pages available, Dangless will fail while trying to enter into Dune mode, and you will see output much like this:
+When there isn't sufficient number of huge pages available, Dangless will fail while trying to enter Dune mode, and you will see output much like this:

 >
   dune: failed to mmap() hugepage of size 2097152 for safe stack 0